Which Chinese car brands are in Australia in 2025?

 By Brad East

 In the past few years, China has become the world’s leading automobile market.
-In 2022, over 26 million units of new vehicles were made in China – double the amount made in the US.
+In 2024, more than 30 million new cars were made in China – double the amount made in the US.

 Slowly, several of China’s biggest automobile powerhouses have filtered onto Australian roads in recent years.
 It’s now reached the point where they are starting to become some of the most common vehicles seen in towns and cities.